 - ii) Necessary expenses.
-For the eighteen weeks of the semester, you will need from \$400 to \$650 for books, local transportation, laundry, minimum local telephone expenses, sundries, etc. - iii) Personal spending.
+For the seventeen weeks of the semester, you will need from \$400 to \$500 for books, laundry, minimum local telephone expenses, sundries, etc. - iii) Personal spending.
 Depending on your habits, you will need from \$100- \$150 per month for movies, plays, museums, restaurants, shopping, etc.

 The program organizes and subsidizes a full cultural calendar of excursions in France, visits and cultural activities in Paris, receptions and lunches for which you pay a token fee (5€) to insure your participation and to help us confirm reservations.
 If you attend the events for which you sign up, this fee will be reimbursed during the last month of the semester.
 Many courses also include on-site visits to monuments, plays, and operas.
 The program also provides students with information on free activities available to Parisian students.
 Many museums are free for 26 years and under.
 Type "activités gratuites à Paris" in a search engine and you will find a multitude of suggestions and tips.
-You will also be reimbursed up to 330€ each semester for French cultural visits, individual excursions, and fees associated with activities like cooking classes, or athletic, artistic, or musical programs, or your passe Navigo.
+You will also be reimbursed up to 330€ each semester for French cultural visits, individual excursions, and fees associated with activities like cooking classes, or athletic, artistic, or musical programs.
 Reimbursements are made once a month after you submit receipts for these activities.
 In addition, you will receive a rail youth discount card called " Carte Jeune " (50 euros) from the program.
 This card allows students to purchase train tickets within France at a discount of up to 60% of the cost of an Adult fare.

 - iv) Personal travel.
-A Passe Navigo costs 75,20€ (approximately \$85) per month.
-If you plan trips in France, you should buy your tickets as soon as possible.
-The pass Navigo can be used not only for travel in Paris proper but also for travel to the whole Ile de France area which covers travel to sites such Versailles, Fontainebleau, Provins, and other interesting outlaying areas of the Greater Paris area. www.navigo.fr - v) All students must have a cell phone with a French sim card during their stay in France.
+A Passe Navigo costs 75,20€ (approximately \$93) per month.
+The pass Navigo can be used not only for travel in Paris proper but also for travel to the whole IIe de France area which covers travel to sites such Versailles, Fontainebleau, Provins, and other interesting outlying areas of the Greater Paris area. www.navigo.fr.
+The Passe Navigo is included in your food and transportation stipend provided monthly by the WWPP_Iff you plan trips in France, you should buy your tickets as well ahead of time as possible to take advantage of discounts provided with the "Carte Jeune" the program provides you, or low cost "Ouigo" or "Billet Prem's" on rail travel in France. - v) All students must have a cell phone with a French sim card during their stay in France.
 For security reasons, the director must be able to call you and speak with you immediately in case of an emergency.
 Keeping your American phone number means you will be charged for local incoming and outgoing calls and that your local hosts will not be able to reach you without incurring extra charges.

-If you are planning to use your American cell phone in France with a French sim card, you need to make sure that your phone is unlocked (be sure to check the procedure with you current phone company ahead of time).
-You may also purchase a cheap cell phone from one of the numerous vendors in Paris for approximately 30€.
+If you are planning to use your American cell phone in France with a French sim card, so that you will have a French cell phone number, you need to make sure that your phone is unlocked (be sure to check the procedure with you current phone company ahead of time).